About Us

 Route 1-D: Inca Bridge

-This route includes the upper terrace of Machu Picchu and the classic photo from the Guardian’s House, as well as a 1-hour round-trip hike to the Inca Bridge, a structure built along the edge of the mountain that once connected Machu Picchu with jungle settlements.
+This entry ticket covers the upper terrace of Machu Picchu; besides allowing you to take the classic Machu Picchu photo from the Guard House, you can also take the 1-hour hike (including ascent and descent) to the Inca Bridge, a structure built on the edge of the mountain that connected Machu Picchu with the jungle towns.

 General information

-• Restrictions: Only for visitors 18 years and older.
+• Restrictions: Only for visitors over 18 years old.

 View of Machu Picchu from Circuit 1